Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/entry_page.md

 ## Editing Field Widgets

 ### Short Text
-Short Text Field Widgets can be edited by clicking on the widget, editing it to the desired text, and clicking the enter key to save.
+Short Text Field Widgets can be edited by clicking on the widget, changing it to the desired text, and pressing the enter key to save.

 ![Reorder Image Dialog](../../static/img/views_and_screens/entry_page/edit_short_text.gif)

 ### Long Text

-Long Text Widgets behave like the description field, automatically saving when edited.
+Long Text Widgets behave like the Description Field, automatically saving when edited.
 Again, a green checkbox will appear on a successful save.

 ![Reorder Image Dialog](../../static/img/views_and_screens/entry_page/edit_long_text.gif)